 Your citizen service number (BSN)

 As a result of registering with the municipality you will be assigned a citizen service number (burgerservicenummer, BSN), which will be sent to your home address.
-A BSN is required in order to be permitted to work, open a bank account, make use of a health care institution and to apply for benefits or an allowance.
+A BSN is required in order to be permitted to work, open a bank account, make use of a healthcare institution and to apply for benefits or an allowance.

 Which type of registration?

-Where to register in Amsterdam
+Where to register in the Amsterdam Area

 - Intermediaries (relocation agents, immigration lawyers, tax advisers, company contacts etc) can make an appointment for registration